About Our Community

 New Paltz began as an almost 40,000 acre settlement, after being sold by the Esopus Indians to a group of twelve Huguenots in 1677.
 Today, Huguenot Street, the originial home of the twelve settling Huguenot families, is a historic site.
 It is located on the west side of town on the Wallkill River.

 Huguenot Street has been designated a national landmark and tours are conducted regularly.
 The houses date from 1705 to 1890 and are open to the public for tours.
-Included in the tours are 6 stone houses, a French Church and burying ground, library, museum, gift shop and picnic grounds.
+Included in the tours are 6 stone houses, a French Church and burying ground, a library, a museum, gift shop and picnic grounds.

 The Town of New Paltz surrounds the Village.
 The town government is headed by the Supervisor and a Town Council.
 It is a separate government from the Village.

-|COMMUNITY OF NEW PALTZ
+VILLAGE OF NEW PALTZ

 TOWN OF NEW PALTZ